2016 United States presidential election in Georgia: Republican primary

 The 76 Republican delegates from Georgia were allocated in this way.
-There were 42 delegates allocated by congressional district; if a candidate received a majority of votes or they were the only candidate to receive at least 20% of the vote in a congressional district, they would receive the districts 3 delegates.
-If not, the candidate who won the plurality of the vote in a congressional district would receive 2 delegates and the second-place finisher in the district would receive 1 delegate.
+There were 42 delegates allocated by congressional district; if a candidate received a majority of votes or they were the only candidate to receive at least 20% of the vote in a congressional district, they would receive the district's three delegates.
+If not, the candidate who won the plurality of the vote in a congressional district would receive two delegates, and the second-place finisher in the district would receive one delegate.
 There were also 34 at-large delegates; if a candidate got a majority of the vote or they were the only candidate to get the mandatory threshold to receive any delegates (begins at 20%, if no one gets at least 20%, then 15%, if no one gets 15%, then 10%), they would get all of the state's at-large delegates.
 If not, the delegates would be allocated proportionally among the candidates receiving at least the mandatory threshold.